edumserrano/playwright-adventures/docs/tips.md

 **So where does that leave us?
 I'd say use whatever you find easier.
 For me, using code coverage with `monocart-reporter` fits that.
 I already use `monocart-reporter` as the Playwright test results reporter so having it provide code coverage as well just makes things simple.**

 Lastly, I would call out that this is not an either/or choice, if you need to, you can mix both approaches and have the code instrumented with both `v8` and `Istanbul` at the same time.

+## Use Git LFS when you use screenshots

+When you take screenshots with Playwright you should commit them to Git so that they can be used as the source of truth when rerunning the tests.
+Storing the screenshots in Git also let's you track screenshot changes over time.

+However, you should set up [Git LFS](https://git-lfs.com/) to [avoid slowing down your Git repository](https://stackoverflow.com/questions/35575400/what-is-the-advantage-of-git-lfs):

+> You should use Git LFS if you need to manage large files or binary files when using Git.
+>
+> The reason you should use Git LFS if you manage large or binary files is that Git is decentralized.
+This means every developer has the full change history on their computer.
+Changes in large binary files cause Git repositories to grow by the size of that file every time the file is changed (and that change is committed).
+That means it will take a long time to get the files.
+And if you do, it will be difficult to version and merge the binaries.
+>
+> So, every time the files grow, the Git repository grows.
+This causes slowdowns when Git users need to retrieve and clone a repository.

+See [here](https://www.atlassian.com/git/tutorials/git-lfs) to learn more about Git LFS.

 ## Which reporters should I use?